The Ottawa Hospital: Book

 The book Making waves: a history of the Riverside Hospital of Ottawa recounts the hospital's long history.

 Helipads

-The General campus shares the ground level helipad located next to CHEO for ground ambulance transfers to the General.
+The General Campus shares the ground level helipad located next to CHEO for ground ambulance transfers to the General.

-There is a helipad located at the hospital's civic campus located across Carling Avenue.
-The helipad is used by medevac as the majority of landings take place there as the civic campus is the site of Ottawa's level 1 trauma centre.
+There is a helipad located at the hospital's Civic Campus located across Carling Avenue.
+The helipad is used by Medevac as the majority of landings take place there as the Civic Campus is the site of Ottawa's Level 1 Trauma Centre for adults.